Pedro132124/crewAI/.github/security.md

-## CrewAI Security Vulnerability Reporting Policy
+## CrewAI Security + shif Vulnerability Reporting Policy

 CrewAI prioritizes the security of our software products, services, and GitHub repositories.
 To promptly address vulnerabilities, follow these steps for reporting security issues: